With 2.79 the principled shader was introduced, now, much later with version 3.1 it is still the primary shader we use to create materials in Blender.

 For most materials, we are concerned with the first set of maps and the normal map.
 The height and AO maps are optional.
 With these four maps we will be able to create a lot of the materials that we see around us every day.

-What is fresnel?
-First of all the pronunciation is with a silent s.
-Second, it is determining the falloff of specular from the viewing angle of 0 degrees to the edge of an object.
+Fresnel is determining the falloff of specular from the viewing angle of 0 degrees to the edge of an object.
 Fresnel at a 0 degree angle is also referred to as F0.
 This is a property that all materials have.

 The most clear example of this is when you are standing at the edge of a calm lake and you are looking down and you can see through the water clearly, but when you look in the distance the water becomes more and more like a mirror.

 At the edge of the object the specular is almost always at or near 100%.
 In the case of looking at a sphere it becomes clear.
 The edges will become more and more specular as its surface turns away from us.

 However, this is how the computer reads data, our human eye does not see color this way.
 So in order to save space and not send data to the screen that humans can’t see, we encode the data to give more space for color information in the ranges that we can see.